thinkingmedia/generator-readme-plus/README+.md

 # generator-readme-plus

+> README.md generator that doesn't suck and requires little effort to use.

 ![generator-readme-plus](https://github.com/thinkingmedia/generator-readme-plus/raw/master/generator-readme-plus.png)

 Readme+ uses the contents of the current work folder to generate a `README.md` file for the project.
 Most of your time is spent in the source code and this is where you can add notes to be included in the output `README.md`.